cilium/tetragon/docs/content/en/docs/reference/daemon-configuration.md

 ---
-title: "Tetragon Daemon Configuration"
+title: "Daemon Configuration"
-linkTitle: "Tetragon Daemon Configuration"
+description: "Explore Tetragon options and configuration mechanisms."
-description: "Configure Tetragon daemon"
+weight: 1
 ---

 Tetragon default controlling settings are set during compilation, so configuration is only needed when it is necessary to deviate from those defaults.
-This document lists those controlling settings and how they can be set as a CLI arguments or as configuration options from [YAML](https://yaml.org) files.
+This document lists those controlling settings and how they can be set as a CLI arguments or as configuration options from YAML files.

-## Tetragon Controlling Settings
+## Options

-Tetragon CLI arguments:
+The following table list all Tetragon daemon available options and is automatically generated using the tetragon binary `--generate-docs` flag.
+The same information can also be retrieved using `--help`.

-{{< readfile "/docs/reference/daemon-flags.md" >}}
+{{< tetragon-options >}}

 ## Configuration precedence